Bell Works, Holmdel NJ

 No animals or headphones allowed in any heat for safety.
 Strollers allowed only in the Community race.
 First 300 registered runners will receive a custom shirt with the Big Bang Mile event logo.

 The Bell Works building was once a primary location for Bell Laboratories.
 “Bell Labs” attracted top-notch scientists to conduct basic research that might advance telephony.
 Two such scientists, Arno Penzias and Robert Wilson, studied radio signals from space in support of the Telstar project.
-In 1964, to their surprise, they observed a background noise coming from every direction in the sky.
-Wherever they pointed their radio telescope, they measured the same frequency and strength of microwave radiation.
-Puzzled, Penzias and Wilson conferred with colleagues.
-Princeton University astronomer Robert Dicke revealed they had found evidence for the Big Bang.
-This is a theory that the universe started with an explosion 13.8 billion years ago.
-For their important contribution to science, Penzias and Wilson were awarded the Nobel Prize for Physics in 1978.
+In 1964, they observed a background noise coming from every direction in the sky.
+They had found evidence for the Big Bang, which theorizes that the universe started with an explosion 13.8 billion years ago.

 Suggested Races